benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- In fact, after lunch Timothy in Room 103...
+- In fact, Timothy next door in Room 103...
   - is giving a talk on real-time web apps
   - Event-driven server-side systems, websockets, and advanced JS
 - It's such an advancement in 20+ years